Garlic sauce

-Garlic sauce is a sauce prepared using garlic as a primary ingredient.
-It is typically a pungent sauce, with the depth of garlic flavor determined by the amount of garlic used.
+Garlic sauce is any sauce prepared using garlic as a primary ingredient.
+It is typically pungent, with the depth of garlic flavor determined by the amount of garlic used.
 The garlic is typically crushed or finely diced.
-Simple garlic sauce is composed of garlic and another ingredient to suspend it via emulsion, such as oil, butter or mayonnaise.
+Simple garlic sauces are composed of garlic and another ingredient to suspend it via emulsion, such as oil, butter or mayonnaise.
 Various additional ingredients can be used to prepare the sauce.

-Garlic sauce can be used to add flavor to many foods and dishes, such as steak, fish, seafood, mutton, chops, chicken, eggs and vegetables.
+Garlic sauces can be used to add flavor to many foods and dishes, such as steak, fish, seafood, mutton, chops, chicken, eggs and vegetables.
 It is also used as a condiment.